CRUD and basic operations

 ---|

-You can project a field that contains a document to dynamically traverse the document relationship:
+You can project a field that contains a document to dynamically resolve the document reference:

 let produce = Category.byName("produce").first()